JWST MIRI flight performance: The Medium-Resolution Spectrometer: Limitations to MRS sensitivity

 \subsection{Cosmic showers}

 Another factor that limits the MRS sensitivity lies in the manifestation of cosmic "showers".
 Each time the MRS detectors get hit by a single energetic particle (a cosmic ray), the geometric shape of the signal that is recorded on the detector looks like a faint patch.
 That is to say, the event extends much further out than the original pixel that was affected by the cosmic hit.
-This formation of secondary cosmic hits is likely caused by the collision of a cosmic ray with a nucleus of aluminium in the MIRI structure causing the observed cosmic "showers" \citep{Pickel2004}.
+This formation of secondary cosmic hits is likely caused by the collision of a cosmic ray with a nucleus of aluminum in the MIRI structure causing the observed cosmic "showers" \citep{Pickel2004}.
 These cosmic showers are illustrated in the right panel of Fig.~\ref{fig:cosmic_showers}.
 We note that the arrival rate of cosmic rays is variable, with some observations appearing very clean (left panel of Fig.~\ref{fig:cosmic_showers}) while others are full of showers (right panel of Fig.~\ref{fig:cosmic_showers}).

 The curvature of the MRS spectra on the detector result in a single cosmic ray shower appearing at multiple, separated locations in the data cube.
-Detector striping (discussed in \citet{morrison23}) impacts the cube signal in a similar way, where brightness differences between detector columns intersect the curved MRS spectral traces.
+Detector striping (discussed in Morrison et al., accepted, PASP) impacts the cube signal in a similar way, where brightness differences between detector columns intersect the curved MRS spectral traces.